A white and brown jack russell called Libby, gazing outdoors while standing in front of a green back drop

 Treatment for brucellosis

-Antibiotics are not recommended for infected dogs.
-They often do not clear the infection and these dogs will remain a risk to people and other dogs.
+Antibiotics are not recommended for dogs with Brucellosis.
+They may not clear the infection, meaning it will often return, and these dogs will remain a risk to people and other dogs.
+The antibiotics can also have side effects on dogs.
+If you own any other dogs, they should be tested too.

 Is my dog at risk?